 On the other hand, Tesla has been able to develop its Model S, Model X and Model 3 cars that are fully electric and boasts with advanced technical characteristics such as high speed and long milage in a single charge.
 However, such fully electric advanced vehicles are technically challenging and expensive to produce.
-These are main reasons Tesla has not been able to become profitable up to date.
-Any potential new market entrant is going to face the same set of challenges as General Motors, Ford, Toyota as well as Tesla.
+Any potential new market entrant is going to face the same set of challenges as General Motors, Ford, Toyota, as well as, Tesla.
 Taking into account the fact that established market players are yet to find solutions to these challenges, it can be argued that unless they find innovative solutions, the new market entrants are going to be overwhelmed by the same set of issues as well.

-Moreover, established market players benefit from economies of scale to a great extent and this benefit is not available for new market entrants, at least for the first few years of their operations.
+2. Economies of scale.
+Established market players benefit from economies of scale to a great extent and this benefit is not available for new market entrants, at least for the first few years of their operations.
 Massive capital requirements can be mentioned as another significant barrier for new market entrants into electric vehicles industry.
-At the same time, it is important to note that the decision by Tesla to waive its patent rights and to make its processes and innovations an open source available to others, increases the threat of new entrants.
+At the same time, it is important to note that the decision by Tesla to waive its patent rights and to make its processes and innovations an open source available to others increases the threat of new entrants.

+2. Price sensitivity.
 Price sensitivity is another important factor that can affect buyer bargaining power.
 With the increasing range of electric vehicles from various established and new automobile companies, customers may notice that Tesla prices are actually very expensive.
 Accordingly, by choosing alternatives, buyers may exercise their bargaining power to make Tesla reconsider its pricing strategy to put more pressure on profit margin.